pachterlab/seqspec/README.md

 ## Naming `Regions`

-For consistency across assays I suggest the following naming conventions for standard regions
+For consistency across assays I suggest the following naming conventions for standard regions.
+Note that the `region_id` for all atomic regions should be unique.

 ```yaml
 # illumina_p5